-Of all these approaches, the eterni.me avatar is most likely to achieve its very restricted goals.
-So far as I know, this is the first of its kind, but if it shows good progress we can expect plenty of competitors, who will test the durability of eterni.me’s business model.
+Of all these approaches, the eterni.me avatar is most likely to achieve its very modest goals.
+So far as I know, this is the first of its kind.
+If it shows good progress we can expect plenty of competitors, who will test the durability of eterni.me’s business model.

 If this discussion of geeky immortality has left you hungry for something more realistic and useful, you are in luck.
 Because Part 2 of this blog will put aside technical approaches and focus on traditional and actionable ways for an individual to gain some measure of immortality.
 Stay tuned next week!

-Have you thought about the Meaning of Life?
-Might immortality, in any form, hold part of the answer for you?
+Have you thought about the Meaning of Life and Immortality?
+Might immortality, in any form, hold part of an answer for you?

 – “Where do we come from?
 Who are we?
 Where are we going?” by Paul Gauguin, 1897-1898, at the Museum of Fine Arts, Boston